Understanding the Divine Feminine, God with us

 She is before all things, and in her all things hold together.

 Not only are we connected to nature, our bodies, and the earth, God is holding all of these things together.
-We’re taught that there is divinity in the material.
+Scripture teaches us that there is Divinity in the material.

 We know Her in the warmth of the Sun on our skin, evidenced in the countless health benefits of spending time in nature.
 The Divine Feminine draws us outside, away from our desks and overproduction and into rest, presence, and play.